Lesson video

 When you write that symbol down, it represents the entire of pi, including all of its decimals, so it's accurate.

-True or false?
-The ratio between the diameter and circumference is always the same for every circle.
+True or false then, the ratio between the diameter and circumference is always the same for every circle?
+I had to choose true or false and one of two justifications underneath.

-Pause the video while you have a go, and press play when you're ready for an answer.
+Pause the video, away have a go, and press Play when you're ready for an answer.

 14 times the length of the diameter.

-Pause the video while you have a go, and press play when you're ready for the answer.
+Pause the video while you have a go and press Play when you're ready for an answer.

 The answer is false.